Jonikorjk/sodium-compailed/README.md

 # Basic info
-This is a fully compailed framework (with minimal version)
+This is a fully compailed framework (with minimal version).
+If you want to compile it yourself (use Intel Mac), see [doc](https://doc.libsodium.org/).

 # Quick guide
 Clone this repository and move this framework into your `XCode` project.